MichaelSchneeberger/do-notation/README.md

 ```

 This translation shows how each yield in the generator function corresponds to a `flat_map` call that takes a lambda function, chaining the monadic operations together.

-### Advantages of the do Decorator

-One significant advantage of the `@do` decorator is that it eliminates the need for nesting multiple `flat_map` calls and defining additional functions, which is often required when manually chaining monadic operations.
-This simplifies your code, making it more readable and maintainable.